Applying Gold Leaf•

 3. Cotton Gloves

 As I mentioned above, gold leaf sticks to everything.
 Especially fingers!
-The cotton gloves I use are from Woolies/Coles and only cost a couple of dollars.
-Money well spent when you consider each transfer sheet is worth 2-3 times that!
+The cotton gloves I use are food grade and only cost about 6 dollars.
+Money well spent when you consider each transfer sheet is worth much more than that!

 With cotton gloves on, you're able to lightly tap on the gold leaf to press it in place on your cake (or push down any wayward pieces) without it lifting away and crumpling up in to an unusable mess.